top of page

 Why early warnings fail in real projects

-Everything is “high” or everything is “medium”.
+The first failure mode is a register that is not prioritised.
+Everything is "high" or everything is "medium".
 Nothing gets escalated.
-The PM and contractor teams get numb to it.
+The PM and contractor teams get numb to it and the meeting becomes a formality.

+The second is a register with no link to the programme.
 Risks are discussed, but the logic plan stays unchanged.
-Mitigation does not appear as activities, constraints, access dates, procurement lead times, or resequencing.#
+Mitigation does not appear as activities, constraints, access dates, procurement lead times, or resequencing.
+The discussion and the programme exist in separate worlds.

+The third is weekly meetings without outputs.
 Meetings happen, but there is no fixed weekly rhythm that produces a consistent evidence pack: updated register, action list, programme changes, and narrative.
+Without those outputs, the meeting has no memory and the same issues recur.

 A quantified Early Warning Register